 What is on the horizon for businesses?

 Moving away from PFAS is not a simple exercise.
-In their report, the HSE and Environment Agency cautioned that while “there do appear to be potential alternatives to PFAS for many uses”, there needs to be “more performance and socioeconomic information” to be sure that “alternatives are technically and economically feasible and are able to meet performance standards”.
+Both the HSE and Environment Agency have cautioned that while “there do appear to be potential alternatives to PFAS for many uses”, there needs to be “more performance and socioeconomic information” to be sure that “alternatives are technically and economically feasible and are able to meet performance standards”.
 They added that “hazard information for alternatives also needs further investigation to avoid regrettable substitution”.
+This is confirmed in the PFAS plan, where a focus is on supporting “industry efforts to explore safer alternatives” to PFAS over the coming years.
+It also confirms that where there are currently no viable alternatives to certain PFAS uses the government’s approach to regulatory intervention would need to account for that.

 There is a noticeable appetite for increasing regulation of PFAS in the UK and beyond.
 This, coupled with increasing litigation relating to PFAS chemicals outside the UK, shows no sign of abating.
 Businesses must now assess their potential exposure to PFAS in their supply chains and keep abreast of legal risks as PFAS litigation grows.

-They should keep up to date with regulatory change to existing rules – for example, environmental permits may soon include PFAS limits – and anticipate new enforcement and compliance obligations involving the manufacture and use of PFAS and PFAS-containing products, and integrate PFAS risk assessments into due diligence programmes when involved in commercial transactions, such as mergers and acquisitions.
+They should keep up to date with regulatory change to existing rules – for example, environmental permits may soon include PFAS limits – and anticipate new enforcement and compliance obligations involving the manufacture and use of PFAS and PFAS-containing products.
+PFAS risk assessments should be integrated into due diligence programmes when involved in commercial transactions, such as mergers and acquisitions.

 Other considerations will include the role of insurance policies with regard to PFAS-related risks and liabilities, and planning how to respond to shareholders – a group of investors wrote to chemical companies in 2022 asking them to phase out and substitute PFAS chemicals and warning of the financial risks associated with litigation.